nasus321/Nasus321/README.md

 ### Tools & Topics
 - Python • SQL • Git/GitHub
 - AWS (Cloud Practitioner level)
-- Power BI • QuickSight • Excel
+- QuickSight • Excel
-- Security+, HIPAA, NIST (learning & applying)
+- Security+ concepts, HIPAA, NIST

 ### A Fun Fact
-In the late 1990s, a professor once said, *"One day there will be data mining."*
+In the late 1990s, my professor once said, *"One day there will be data mining."*
 He was right.

 📫 [Connect with me on LinkedIn] (www.linkedin.com/in/susan-powis-med-294a06180)